Lugal-PCZ/ShootPoints-Web/README.md

   * **Trench**: Excavation units.

 ## ShootPoints-Web Interface
-ShootPoints-Web’s interface has five primary components:
+ShootPoints-Web’s interface has six primary components:

 ![ShootPoints-Web interface overview](img/Overview.jpg)
 1. **On-The-Fly Adjustments**: Click the arrows icon in the upper left to set atmospheric corrections and prism offsets, which may vary from one shot to the next.
 2. **Utilities**: Click the gears icon in the upper right to download data, delete a surveying session, or reset the database.
 Also, if ShootPoints-Web is running on a Raspberry Pi, you will have options to safely shut it down or reboot it.
 3. **Output Box**: The results of your commands will be displayed here.
 4. **“Surveying” Panel**: Expand this area to collect data with the total station.
+5. **Live Map Icon**: Click the map icon to view a map of your current surveying session.
-5. **“Setup” Panel**: Expand this area to input values that should be set prior to beginning surveying such as total station configs, your site’s survey stations, and classes/subclasses.
+6. **“Setup” Panel**: Expand this area to input values that should be set prior to beginning surveying such as total station configs, your site’s survey stations, and classes/subclasses.

 ## Save a new site:
 1. Expand the “Setup” panel.